 - Designate one central office staff person to serve as coordinator of your district teacher of the year program.
 In many districts the director of public information coordinates the program.
 Curriculum and personnel directors might also take on this duty.

-Districts that need an application for their internal Teacher of the Year award program processes may find this interactive PDF form useful.
+Districts that need an application for their INTERNAL Teacher of the Year award program processes may find this interactive PDF form useful.
 It requires the same information that districts must submit via our online form to nominate District Elementary and Secondary Teachers of the Year for the Regional/Texas Teacher of the Year award programs.
 THIS PDF IS FOR DISTRICT USE ONLY.
 Download the sample form

 Nomination and Selection